Prion: In other diseases

 Prion-like domains have been found in a variety of other mammalian proteins.
 Some of these proteins have been implicated in the ontogeny of age-related neurodegenerative disorders such as amyotrophic lateral sclerosis (ALS), frontotemporal lobar degeneration with ubiquitin-positive inclusions (FTLD-U), Alzheimer's disease, Parkinson's disease, and Huntington's disease.
 They are also implicated in some forms of systemic amyloidosis including AA amyloidosis that develops in humans and animals with inflammatory and infectious diseases such as tuberculosis, Crohn's disease, rheumatoid arthritis, and HIV/AIDS.
 AA amyloidosis, like prion disease, may be transmissible.
-This has given rise to the 'prion paradigm', where otherwise harmless proteins can be converted to a pathogenic form by a small number of misfolded, nucleating proteins.
+The involvement of abnormal proteins in all of these diseases has given rise to the 'prion paradigm', where otherwise harmless proteins can be converted to a pathogenic form by a small number of misfolded, nucleating proteins.

 The definition of a prion-like domain arises from the study of fungal prions.
 In yeast, prionogenic proteins have a portable prion domain that is both necessary and sufficient for self-templating and protein aggregation.
 This has been shown by attaching the prion domain to a reporter protein, which then aggregates like a known prion.
 Similarly, removing the prion domain from a fungal prion protein inhibits prionogenesis.
 This modular view of prion behaviour has led to the hypothesis that similar prion domains are present in animal proteins, in addition to PrP.
 These fungal prion domains have several characteristic sequence features.
 They are typically enriched in asparagine, glutamine, tyrosine and glycine residues, with an asparagine bias being particularly conducive to the aggregative property of prions.
 Historically, prionogenesis has been seen as independent of sequence and only dependent on relative residue content.
 However, this has been shown to be false, with the spacing of prolines and charged residues having been shown to be critical in amyloid formation.

 Bioinformatic screens have predicted that over 250 human proteins contain prion-like domains (PrLD).
 These domains are hypothesized to have the same transmissible, amyloidogenic properties of PrP and known fungal proteins.
 As in yeast, proteins involved in gene expression and RNA binding seem to be particularly enriched in PrLD's, compared to other classes of protein.
 In particular, 29 of the known 210 proteins with an RNA recognition motif also have a putative prion domain.
 Meanwhile, several of these RNA-binding proteins have been independently identified as pathogenic in cases of ALS, FTLD-U, Alzheimer's disease, and Huntington's disease.